reinpmomz/-Customer_Experience_in_R/README.md

  - Build a data model with unique user ID's only

- - For the unique userID data: separate the genders, find the average amount spent, find average NPS
+ - For the unique userID data model: separate the genders, find the average amount spent, find average NPS

  - Add a column with the word 'repeat' for repeated user ID and 'non-repeat' for unique user ID